-The current flag of the U.S. state of Georgia was adopted on May 8, 2003.
-The flag has three red and white stripes, with the state coat of arms (taken from the state seal) on a blue field in the upper left corner.
+The current Georgia Flag received adoption on May 8, 2003.
+The flag has three red and white stripes.
+While the state coat of arms rests on a blue field in the upper left corner.
 In the coat of arms, the arch symbolizes the state’s Constitution and the pillars represent the three branches of government: legislative, executive, and judicial.
 The words of the state motto, “Wisdom, Justice, and Moderation,” are wrapped around the pillars, guarded by a male figure dressed in Colonial attire like a soldier of the American Revolution, with a drawn sword representing the defense of the Constitution.
-An additional motto, In God We Trust, appears under these elements, though it is not part of the state seal nor coat of arms.
-In the center of the canton is a circle of 13 white stars, symbolizing Georgia and the other 12 original states that formed the United States of America. ] The flag’s design is based on the first National Flag of the Confederate States of America, which is nicknamed the “Stars and Bars”.
+An additional motto, In God We Trust, appears under these elements, though it is not part of the state seal.
+In the center of the canton is also a circle of 13 white stars.
+These stars symbolizing Georgia and the other 12 original states that formed the United States of America.

 If you’re looking for a more formal version of this flag check out our Ceremonial Georgia Flag.